Information for International Scholars

 Bus in Bielefeld, Minden and Gütersloh

 It may be easier to reach HSBI by bus from where you live.
-On the websites of mobiel and Deutsche Bahn, you can search for the fastest connection from your current location.
+On the websites of Deutsche Bahn and Google Maps, you can search for the fastest connection from your current location.

 Tickets